FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 	echo "Now, Please."
 ```

-Only at this point, after the two macros finished their
+Only at this point, after the two macros have finished their
-work, the compilation process will start.
+work, will the compilation process start.
 The `rpt` macro
 inserts \verb|`ix`|, \verb|`count`| and \verb|`statements`|
 into a *for-pattern* introduced by the quote statement.

-The `magicWord` macro does not works by filling gaps
+The `magicWord` macro does not work by filling in gaps
-in a pattern, as the `rpt` macro.
+into a pattern, as the `rpt` macro.
 The first step of
 compilation transform your program into a branching
 data structure known as the *Abstract Syntax Tree*, or
 `AST` for short.
 The argument of the AST is a sequence
 of statements.
 The first loop of the `magicWord` macro
-goes through all statement.
-The second floor examines
+goes through all statements.
+The second `for`-loop examines
 all nodes of each statement.
 If there is a node of
-`nnkStrLit` kind, the macro concatenates `", Please"`
+the `nnkStrLit` kind, the macro concatenates `", Please"`
 to it.

 Here below is how the program works: